HOW BELIEFS FORM – PART 2

 Thinking about X involves either contemplating X or thinking a claim concerning X. For example, thinking about the claim David is vegetarian involves either contemplating this claim or thinking a claim such as The claim 'David is vegetarian' is false or Amy said that David is vegetarian.

-However, I'm concerned here with X entering our mind by itself, upon being comprehended, recalled, concluded or imagined-up.
-So the question of whether that entrance consists of us thinking X or thinking about X only concerns thinking about X in the sense of contemplating X – which is the sense that I mean when I subsequently refer to thinking about X, unless I say otherwise.
+However, I'm concerned here with X entering our mind by itself, upon being comprehended, concluded, imagined-up or recalled.
+So the question of whether that entrance consists of us thinking X or thinking about X only concerns thinking about X in the sense of contemplating X – which is the sense that I mean when I subsequently refer to thinking about X, except when I'm explicitly referring to thinking a claim concerning X.

 Regardless of the process by which claim X enters our mind, thinking about X is a further cognitive process.
 Any kind of process involves the processing of the input or inputs to the process, and, possibly, the production of an output by that processing: